 There are many more techniques and tactics that, selected to suit the location and conditions, can take a lot of the luck out of sea trout fishing.
 While the average flyfisher catches typically just two or three sea trout in a season, those in the know can average more than that per night.
 Why settle for average when the average performance is so disappointing?
 There is no reason for suffering blank after blank, and with this basic introductory guide you should get to be to well above average even in your first season of sea trout fishing.

 There's a wealth of detailed information on sea trout fishing techniques (as well as trout and salmon tactics and techniques) in Pat O'Reilly's book A Flyfisher's Guide to the Teifi Valley, which is based on 40 years of practical experience of this world-famous sea trout river as well as many other great sea trout rivers in Britain, Ireland and further afield.
-Certainly if you intend visiting the River Teifi in West Wales you are strongly urged to buy and read a copy beforehand.
+Certainly if you intend visiting the River Teifi in West Wales you are strongly urged to buy and read this book - copies are held at The Porth Hotel in Llandysul, where Llandysul Angling Association fishing permits are also available.